Guy Melfort Baldwin

-Brigadier-General Guy Melfort Baldwin DSO (22 March 1865 – 22 March 1945) was a British cavalry officer in the British Indian Army where he commanded the 25th Cavalry (Frontier Force) and later the Derajat Brigade.
+Brigadier-General Guy Melfort Baldwin DSO (22 March 1865 – 22 March 1945) was a British cavalry officer in the British Indian Army where he commanded the 25th Cavalry (Frontier Force) and later the Derajat Brigade and 10th Indian Cavalry Brigade.

 Early life

 Guy Melfort Baldwin was born 22 March 1865 at Penang, to Colonel A T and Margaret Baldwin.
 He was educated in Scotland at the Royal High School, in Edinburgh, and then at Wimbledon College.

 He then attended the Royal Military College, Sandhurst, graduating as the Queen's India Cadet in January 1886 and joining the Royal Irish Regiment as a second-lieutenant.
 Until August the same year when he transferred to The Loyal North Lancashire Regiment.

 British Indian Army

 In March 1888, Baldwin was seconded for service with the Indian Staff Corps, joining the 4th Punjab Infantry Regiment and serving with them in the Hazara Expedition of 1888.

 Two years later in 1890 he joined the Queen's Own Corps of Guides as a lieutenant and squadron commander.
 He was present during the 1895 Chitral Expedition, where as part of the relief force he received a sword wound during the action at Khaar 4 April 1895.
 He was mentioned in dispatches and invested as a Companion of the Distinguished Service Order.

 He was again wounded in November 1897, this time severely during operations in the Malakand District and Swat valley.

 He was promoted to captain in April 1897, and major in February 1904.
-Becoming a Deputy Assistant Adjutant General in May 1905.
+He held the appointment of a Deputy Assistant Adjutant General on the staff in India from 1 April 1905 to 31 March 1908.

+He was promoted Lieutenant Colonel on 30 January 1912, and on 13 July 1913 transferred from the Queen's Own Corps of Guides to the 25th Cavalry (Frontier Force) and was appointed second in command.
+He was appointed commandant of the 25th Cavalry (Frontier Force) on 5 April 1914.

+In August 1914 the 25th Cavalry (Frontier Force) was stationed in Bannu, as part of the Bannu Brigade.

+On the 29th October 1914 the Bannu Moveable Column was mobilised and marched up the Tochi.
+A lashkar of Zadrans had been reported as advancing to attack Miranshah post.

-By the First World War he was a lieutenant-colonel commanding the 25th Cavalry (Frontier Force).
-In March 1915 he took part in the action at Miranshah in the Tochi Valley, was again mentioned in dispatches and was promoted to brevet colonel in October 1915.
-Two years later, in February 1917, he was promoted to temporary brigadier-general and commander of the Derajat Brigade.
-For his brigades conduct against the Mahsuds in 1917 he was once more mentioned in dispatches.
-His final action was during the 1919, third Afghan War, following which he retired from the army 21 August 1919, being granted the substantive rank of brigadier-general.
+In March 1915 he took part in the action at Miranshah in the Tochi Valley, and was again mentioned in dispatches and was promoted to brevet colonel in October 1915. as 'a reward for distinguished service in the Field'.

+In February 1916, he was promoted to temporary brigadier-general and commander of the Derajat Brigade.

+For his brigades conduct during the operations undertaken against the Mahsuds during the period March to August, 1917 he was once more mentioned in dispatches.

+The Headquarters 10th Indian Cavalry Brigade was formed under 1st (Peshawar) Division in May 1917, and on the 10th May he was appointed commander holding the rank of temporary brigadier-general.